saitoha/libsixel/README.md

                              histgram -> similar with average
                                          but considers color
                                          histgram
+-c REGION, --crop=REGION   crop source image to fit the
+                           specified geometry.
+REGION should
--w WIDTH, --width=WIDTH    resize image to specific width
-                           WIDTH is represented by the
+                           be formatted as '%dx%d+%d+%d' -w WIDTH, --width=WIDTH    resize image to specific width WIDTH is represented by the
                            following syntax